TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Space Systems/Orbits/Ellipses and Energy.md

 ### Some Orbital Terminology
 Orbits have some specific terminology to describe certain parts of them.
-The furthest point from the orbited body is called the **Apoapsis** whilst the closes point is called the **Periapsis**.
+The furthest point from the orbited body is called the **Apoapsis** whilst the closest point is called the **Periapsis**.
 These terms are the general - non specific - descriptors, however there are some for specific bodies:
 - Apogee/Perigee - Earth
 - Apolune/Perilune - Moon